.NET Micro Framework: GHI Electronics

 GHI Electronics also makes the .NET FEZ line of very small open-source hardware boards with proprietary firmware, targeted for beginners.
 They are based on the USBizi chipset and all its features.
 The FEZ Domino board offers USB host.
-Even though FEZ is for beginners, it's also a low-cost starting point for professionals wanting to explore NETMF.
+Even though FEZ is for beginners, it is also a low-cost starting point for professionals wanting to explore NETMF.
 Some of these boards are physically compatible with the Arduino.

+GHI Electronics does not recommend to use its Micro Framework-based devices for new designs and instead recommends its TinyCLR-based devices.

 Mountaineer boards

-Mountaineer boards, part of the Mountaineer Group, make a small range of open-source open-hardware boards that make use of the Micro Framework.
+Mountaineer boards, part of the Mountaineer Group, used to make a small range of open-source open-hardware boards that make use of the Micro Framework.
 Mountaineer have ported the Micro Framework for use on the STM32 family of microcontrollers featured on their Mountaineer boards and elsewhere.

 STMicroelectronics

 STMicroelectronics, creators of the microcontroller family STM32, make low-cost discovery boards to showcase the controllers, and provides ports of the Micro Framework to run on them.

 Netmfdevices

-Netmfdevices is an open-source electronics platform using FEZHacker and .NET Micro Framework.
+Netmfdevices was an open-source electronics platform using FEZHacker and .NET Micro Framework.